amank94007/processorX/README.txt

 MicroProgram sequencer

-For better understanding go through each and every one For signal refer to PDF
+For better understanding go through each and every one For signal refer to Architecture PDF
-Some of the signal changes plz refer to image
+Some of the signal changes plz refer to Architecture image